rtdevx/rtdevx.github.io/content/posts/devops/iac/terraform/effortless-terraform-documentation/index.md

 ---
 ## GitHub Actions

-Original GitHub actions file can be found here: https://github.com/terraform-docs/terraform-docs/?tab=readme-ov-file#using-github-actions
+Original GitHub actions file can be found in the project's GitHub repository, here: https://github.com/terraform-docs/terraform-docs/?tab=readme-ov-file#using-github-actions

 Below example has been modified to include multiple directories: